INT2ECALL/awesome-cloud-security/readme.md

 - [defsec](https://github.com/aquasecurity/defsec) - DefSec is a collection of Infrastructure-as-Code rules.

 ### 基线检测
+- [kube-bench](https://github.com/aquasecurity/kube-bench) - kube-bench is a tool that checks whether Kubernetes is deployed securely by running the checks documented in the CIS Kubernetes Benchmark.
 - [docker-bench](https://github.com/aquasecurity/docker-bench) - Docker-bench is a Go application that checks whether Docker is deployed securely by running the checks documented in the CIS Docker Benchmark.
+- [linux-bench](https://github.com/aquasecurity/linux-bench) - Linux-bench is a Go application that checks whether the Linux operating system is configured securely by running the checks documented in the CIS Distribution Independent Linux Benchmark.

 ### 供应链安全
 - [cosign](https://github.com/sigstore/cosign) - Container Signing, Verification and Storage in an OCI registry.